19hours/sg-statutes/Acts/Evidence Act.md

 (a) all laws or rules having the force of law now or heretofore in force or hereafter to be in force in Singapore, including all Acts passed or hereafter to be passed by Parliament;

-(b) all Acts passed or hereafter to be passed by the legislature of any territory within the Commonwealth;
+(b) all Acts passed or hereafter to be passed by the legislature of any country within the Commonwealth;

+[Act 16 of 2016 wef 10/06/2016]

 (c) articles of war for the armed forces of Singapore or any visiting forces lawfully present in Singapore;

-(d) the course of proceedings of Parliament and of the legislature of any territory within the Commonwealth;
+(d) the course of proceedings of Parliament and of the legislature of any country within the Commonwealth;

+[Act 16 of 2016 wef 10/06/2016]

 (e) the election of the President and the appointment of any person to exercise the functions of the President;